Sarcochilus borealis

-Sarcochilus borealis, commonly known as the small lawyer orchid, is a small epiphytic orchid endemic to Queensland.
+Sarcochilus borealis, commonly known as small lawyer orchid, is a small epiphytic orchid endemic to Queensland.
 It has up to six thin but stiff, dark green leaves and up to ten green flowers with a white labellum that has reddish brown markings.

 Description

 Sarcochilus borealis is a small epiphytic herb with a stem 10-30 mm long with between two and six thin but stiff dark green leaves 40-80 mm long and 15-20 mm wide.
 Between two and ten pale green to dark green flowers 16-18 mm long and 18-20 mm wide are arranged on a flowering stem 60-100 mm long.
 The sepal are 8-11 mm long and 3-5 mm wide whilst the petals are slightly shorter and narrower.
 The labellum is white with reddish brown markings, 5-7 mm long and 3-4 mm wide and has three lobes.
 The side lobes are erect and the middle lobe is smaller with a prominent tooth.
 Flowering occurs between June and December.